Subduction: Subduction and plate tectonics

 The lithosphere consists of the outermost light crust plus the uppermost rigid portion of the mantle.
 Oceanic lithosphere ranges in thickness from just a few km for young lithosphere created at mid-ocean ridges to around 100 km for the oldest oceanic lithosphere.
 Continental lithosphere is up to 200 km thick.
 The lithosphere is relatively cold and rigid compared with the underlying asthenosphere, and so tectonic plates move as solid bodies atop the asthenosphere.
 Individual plates often include both regions of the oceanic lithosphere and continental lithosphere.

-Subduction zones are where the cold oceanic lithosphere sinks back into the mantle and is recycled.
-They are found at convergent plate boundaries, where the oceanic lithosphere of one plate converges with the less dense lithosphere of another plate.
-The heavier oceanic lithosphere is overridden by the leading edge of the other plate.
-The overridden plate (the slab) sinks at an angle of approximately 25 to 75 degrees to Earth's surface.
-This sinking is driven by the temperature difference between the slab and the surrounding asthenosphere, as the colder oceanic lithosphere has, on average, a greater density.
+Subduction zones are where cold oceanic lithosphere sinks back into the mantle and is recycled.
+They are found at convergent plate boundaries, where the heavier oceanic lithosphere of one plate is overridden by the leading edge of another, less-dense plate.
+The overridden plate (the slab) sinks at an angle most commonly between 25 and 75 degrees to Earth's surface.
+This sinking is driven by the temperature difference between the slab and the surrounding asthenosphere, as the colder oceanic lithosphere is, on average, more dense.
 Sediments and some trapped water are carried downwards by the slab and recycled into the deep mantle.